-Free services for smokers who want to quit is available from the California Smokers' Helpline, at www.nobutts.org and 1-800-NO-BUTTS.
+Free services for smokers who want to quit are available at SMOKEFREE.GOV and 1-800-QUIT-NOW (1-800-784-8669).

 Regardless of patients' stage of readiness for cessation attempts, staff should be trained to utilize the "5 A's" (Ask, Advise, Assess, Assist and Arrange).
-Clinicians are encouraged to "Ask" all patients at every visit if they smoke.
+Similar to SBIRT (Screening Brief Intervention and Referral to Treatment), clinicians are encouraged to "Ask" all patients at every visit if they smoke.
 If they do smoke the clinician should "Advise" them in a personalized manner to quit.
 Providers are then directed to "Assess" patients' willingness to make quit attempts over the next month, "Assist" in setting quit dates and obtaining services (e.g., Quitline, agency groups), and "Arrange" for follow-up contacts to determine if quit attempts were successful.